 When a person is eligible for non-disclosure of their case, early termination of probation allows for criminal records to be sealed more quickly.
 A judge will sign an order discharging the person from probation and dismissing the proceedings against them, a prerequisite for non-disclosure.

 When a person was on regular probation involving a conviction, a judge could set aside the verdict, allow withdrawal of a guilty plea, and dismiss the case.
-This is known as judicial clemency.
+This is known as judicial clemency, or pardon.

 Penalties relating to convictions will no longer be applicable.
 Charges dismissed through judicial clemency cannot be expunged but may be sealed.